-- The TDS_MSG token is used whenever the client and/or server wish to pass unstructured messages. - The TDS_MSG token is used by both the server and client to implement a negotiated login sequence.

-- The TDS_MSG token can be interleaved with other TDS tokens.
+- The TDS_MSG token is used whenever the client and/or server wish to pass unstructured messages. - The TDS_MSG token is used by both the server and client to implement a negotiated login sequence. - The TDS_MSG token can be interleaved with other TDS tokens.
 A TDS_DONE is not required specifically for the TDS_MSG token.
-If the TDS_MSG token is the only token being sent, a TDS_DONE(FINAL) is required. - Message Ids greater than 32k are reserved by TDS for user applications. - A TDS_MSG token from a client is acknowledged by the server with a TDS_DONE token. - The CTlib state machine requires that a TDS_MSG always be followed by a TDS_PARAMFMT, TDS_PARAMS sequence even if the paramfmt.#params = 0.
+If the TDS_MSG token is the only token being sent, a TDS_DONE(FINAL) is required. - Message Ids greater than 32k are reserved by TDS for user applications. - A TDS_MSG token from a client is acknowledged by the server with a TDS_DONE token. - For message token values prior to 14, the CTlib state machine requires that a TDS_MSG always be followed by a TDS_PARAMFMT, TDS_PARAMS sequence even if the paramfmt.#params = 0.
+Note that TDS_PARAMFMT2 cannot be used instead of TDS_PARAMFMT.
+This restriction has been removed for newer versions of CTlib, so when messages with value > 13 are used, TDS_PARAMFMT should only be sent if TDS_MSG_HASARGS is set.